Toxic Masculinity Isn’t Real, But Insecure Men Lash Out At Women

 “Some men see that as a zero-sum game — that women’s advancement must come at a cost for men.
 That’s not the reality, but it’s the perception,” Vandello says.

 The data indicates that men have a problem with the precariousness of masculinity rather than the toxicity of it, but the core issue is that too many boys and men struggle profoundly for self-worth without the help of outside sources.

-“Toxic masculinity is more of a sign of lack of self-worth and self-respect,” psychotherapist Hanalei Vierra, who’s counseled men for over three decades, told Fatherly.
+“Toxic masculinity is more of a sign of lack of self-worth and self-respect,” says psychotherapist Hanalei Vierra, Ph.D., who’s counseled men for more than three decades.
 “Underneath all that instability and anger is a wounded little boy who was never taught to value his authentic and genuine experience of himself.”

-Clinical psychologist Daniel Sher echoes those sentiments, adding that there are some men who see masculinity as stable, biological, and a relatively arbitrary construct, or some combination of the three, which reflects more psychological maturity and likely a higher quality of life.
-“This reflects a different psychological makeup and the potential for ambiguity is denied,” Sher adds.
-“If we’re talking psychoanalytically, the people who acknowledge the constructed and performative nature of masculinity are further along the psychic developmental trajectory.”
+Clinical psychologist Daniel Sher echoes those sentiments, adding that there are some men who see masculinity as stable, as biological, as a relatively arbitrary construct, or some combination of the three, which reflects more psychological maturity and likely a higher quality of life.
+“If we’re talking psychoanalytically, the people who acknowledge the constructed and performative nature of masculinity are further along the psychic developmental trajectory,” Sher says.